babelomics/MIGNON/2_input.md

 title: Input
 ---

-# Input
+# Main inputs

+## JSON

-As explained by [WDL authors](https://github.com/openwdl/wdl/blob/master/versions/development/SPEC.md#specifying-workflow-inputs-in-json), cromwell uses a [JSON](https://www.json.org/) formatted file as input.
+As explained by [the Workflow Description Language authors](https://github.com/openwdl/wdl/blob/master/versions/development/SPEC.md#specifying-workflow-inputs-in-json), cromwell uses a [JSON](https://www.json.org/) formatted file as the main input.
+This file contains all **absolute** paths to the files that will be used during the analysis.

 We have prepared a list of JSON files with the minimum required inputs for each execution mode.
 They can be found at the [input_templates](https://github.com/babelomics/MIGNON/tree/master/input_templates) folder.
 From a general perspective the MIGNON inputs can be divided into three categories: Required inputs, execution parameters and other inputs.

 ## Required inputs